tskiranmayee/DataTrailBlazer.github.io/README.md

 # Trail Blazed
-<p> This website will help inbuilding the skills required for aspirining Data Engineers from begineer to expert.</p>
+ This website will help inbuilding the skills required for aspirining Data Engineers from begineer to expert.
 <br>

 ## Author

 **Tadepalli Sarada Kiranmayee**